 No time to watch the whole video?
 Here are the notes!

-Healing Concussions Video Time Stamps
+How to Heal Concussions Video Time Stamps

 - 0:11: Dr. Brian Hanks is a Chiropractic Neurologist.
 Some people Dr. Hanks has helped include kids and athletes with concussions, people with stutters, tics, or over sensory feelings, executives who want to increase brain function because they sit at a computer all day, athletes who want to improve their own athletic ability through brain work — anything the brain controls may be helped by a chiropractic neurologist.